-Are you writing your SEO copy based on the latest information?
+Are you writing your SEO content based on the latest best practice tips?

-Whether you’re an in-house SEO content writer, a DIY business owner or a freelance SEO copywriter, this 27-point checklist will help you write engaging, Google-happy content.
-Every time.
+Whether you’re an in-house SEO content writer, a DIY business owner, or a freelance SEO copywriter, this 27-point checklist will help you write engaging, Google-happy content—every time.

 – Do you have enough information about your target reader?

-Your copy will be much more powerful if you can picture your target reader.
+Your copy will pack a powerful one-two punch if your content is laser-focused on your target reader.
 Ask your client or supervisor for a customer/reader persona document outlining your target readers’ specific characteristics.
-If the client doesn’t have a customer persona document, be prepared to spend at least 30 minutes – 1 hour asking some detailed questions.
-Here’s more information on customer personas.
+If the client doesn’t have a customer persona document, be prepared to spend an hour or more asking detailed questions.

-– Writing a sales page?
-Did you interview the client?
+– Did you interview your client?

 – Did you conduct keyphrase research?

-Some people mistakenly believe that keyphrase research is no longer necessary.
-Keyphrase research (and content optimization) is still incredibly important.
+Yes, keyphrase research (and content optimization) is still a crucial SEO step.
 If you don’t give Google some keyphrase “cues,” your page probably won’t position the way you want.

 – Did you expand your keyphrase research to include synonyms and close variants?